akshayonly/twohundredthousand-covid-19-literature/README.md

-# Exploratory-Data-Analysis By Data Minning ~200,000 Covid-19 PubMed Literature
+# Exploratory-Data-Analysis By Data Minning ~200,000 Covid-19 PubMed Bibliographic and other MEDLINE metadata

 ## Objective
 The goal of the project is to extract SARS CoV-2 bibliographic and other metadata from PubMed.
 This metadata includes Abstracts, Article Title, Authors, Secondary Sources, Biological Compounds, etc. The extracted metadata is then pre-processed to transform into pandas dataframe.
 Seaborn and Matplotlib are used for primary visualization.
 Networkx is used to build and analyse MeSH terms network-graph.